Skip to main content

 1536 CE, May 2

 Henry VIII has his second wife, Anne Boleyn, arrested and sent to the Tower of London.
 She was charged with adultery, incest, and treason.
-After a trial, she was convicted on May 15 and beheaded four days later.
+After a sham trial filled with Anne’s enemies, she was found guilty, on charges of adultery, incest, conspiracy and high treason against the king.
+She was convicted on May 15 and beheaded four days later.
 More

 1536 CE, May 19